mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 With graceful and deliberate touches, he assessed the injury, stopping whenever thi moaned in pain.
 It seemed to be a large welt just in front of hae ear, and it was filling with fluid.
 He knew it was a skull fracture.

-_Shit_

-He removed a firestarter from his satchel and primed it, running the edge of his dagger across to sanitize it.
-With a quick flick, he cut open a small hole at the bottom of the welt.
-A mix of blood and fluid formed a tangible rivulet across hae face.
-Kipnu dropped the knife and continued to monitor hae pulse as hae consciousness slowly began to return.
+He removed a firestarter from his satchel and turned its knob.
+A titanium cylinder spun in a metallic socket, sending small sparks and the odor of magnesium smoke into the air.
+In one slow motion, he ran the top of the dagger across the tip of the firestarter and its heat turned the blade yellow with oxidation.
+He turned to the welt and cut open a small hole at the bottom of the welt with a calculated movement of his hand.
+A mix of blood and fluid formed a tangible rivulet across hae face as the welt emptied, quickly at first but slowing with time.
+Kipnu dropped the knife and held his fingers fast to hae chest, continuously checking for a pulse as hae consciousness slowly began to return.

-"Am I dying?" thi asked, audibly afraid.
+"Kipnu," thi said in a daze, "Is that you?
+Am I dying?"

-"You'll be fine," he said.
+"You'll be fine," he lied.
 "Just stay strong."

-The other three had finished moving crates and the sound of new footsteps filled the room above, but Kipnu was steeped in concentration, looking for kanosin to use as a pain reducer.
-He knew that what would come next would be terribly painful, and he couldn't do it without hae stabilization.
+The other three had finished moving crates and the sound of many footsteps filled the room above, but Kipnu was steeped in concentration, looking for kanosin to use as a pain reducer.
+He checked the crates that the others had opened, but found no kanosin.
+Just more of those strange cylinders that Ramne had taken with him.

+"Casra?" he called hae name, secretly hoping thi might have gone unconscious again.

+"I know what's wrong with me, Kip" thi said in a dazed and cheerful tone.

+"Yes doctor, what's your diagnosis?" he asked, as he prepared the firestarter again.

+"I've got a terrible headache, and I'm bleeding everywhere.
+I think there's a hole in my head."

+"An astute diagnosis, doctor.
+Shall I close it?"

+Thi didn't respond, which Kipnu found strange, and then he heard a faint sound of shaking.

+"No no that's too soon!"

 <!-- cauterize -->